onap/vnfrqts-requirements/docs/Chapter8.rst

 R-73468: The VNF **MUST** allow the NETCONF server connection parameters to be configurable during virtual machine instantiation through Heat templates where SSH keys, usernames, passwords, SSH service and SSH port numbers are Heat template parameters.

-R-46908: The VNF **MUST**, if not using the NCSP’s IDAM API, comply with "password complexity" policy.
+R-46908: The VNF **MUST**, if not using the NCSP's IDAM API, comply with "password complexity" policy.
 When passwords are used, they shall be complex and shall at least meet the following password construction requirements: (1) be a minimum configurable number of characters in length, (2) include 3 of the 4 following types of characters: upper-case alphabetic, lower-case alphabetic, numeric, and special, (3) not be the same as the UserID with which they are associated or other common strings as specified by the environment, (4) not contain repeating or sequential characters or numbers, (5) not to use special characters that may have command functions, and (6) new passwords must not contain sequences of three or more characters from the previous password.

 R-86261: The VNF **MUST NOT** allow VNF provider access to VNFs remotely.